sqwiggle/sqwiggle-api-documentation/README.md

 # Sqwiggle API Documentation

+## Work In Progress

+The Sqwiggle API is not yet public, this documentation is a work in process and the endpoints defined within can not yet be accessed.

 This project forms the backbone of the Sqwiggle API documentation, for a more readable/browseable version please check out the formatted documentation on our website: https://www.sqwiggle.com/api